julianchurchill/text-adventure/README.md

     - DONE UserActionFactory can create TalkToActions
     - DONE UserActionFactory can create SayActions
     - DONE RecordableActionFactory can create TalkToActions
-    - RecordableActionFactory can create SayActions
+    - DONE RecordableActionFactory can create SayActions
+    - Deserialise talk related specs from model content into Item.setTalkPhraseSource()
+    - Serialise TalkToAction and SayAction for ActionHistory and ActionParameters
     - Item
       - Item has a getTalkPhraseSource() method (could return itself or a seperate implementation of the interface)
       - Item.canTalkTo()